 WashU Resources for Data Access

-The Washington University Institute for Informatics (I2) and Institute of Clinical and Translational Sciences (ICTS) provide access to EHR data, administrative data and genomic data for research purposes.
+The Washington University Institute for Informatics, Data Science and Biostatistics (I2DB) and Institute of Clinical and Translational Sciences (ICTS) provide access to EHR data, administrative data and genomic data for research purposes.
 See the list below for details and links for more information.

 Data Brokerage Services